 Drawbacks of Kubernetes

-- When doing it yourself, Kubernetes installation can be quite complex with steep learning curve.
+- Kubernetes installation can be quite complex with steep learning curve, especially if you are going about it alone.
 An option to solve this issue is to opt for a managed Kubernetes-as-a-service such as ours.

 - In Kubernetes, it is required to have a separate set of tools for management, including kubectl CLI.